scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 As the tech industry and computation-based research continues to gravitate toward using more and more data to solve problems, the capability to interact with and understand that underlying data becomes increasingly important.
 Development of effective visualization tools and frameworks to address this need has turned into an ecosystem where components from different sources all work in unison and developers can piece together what they need for their specific goals.
 For many reasons, including the ease of organization and allowing documentation, development, and analysis to all exist in the same place, Jupyter notebooks [@jupyter] have become a common platform for data science workflows, and by extension have become the common ground where these different tools can coexist.
-This ability to interact with and visualize data plays a crucial role in many data science/analysis workflows by allowing users to manipulate and explore, thus enhancing comprehension, improving user engagement, and often providing a faster route to an intuitive understanding of the data.
+An important piece to this platform is the ability to interact with and visualize data, which is crucial in many data science/analysis workflows.
+Interactive visualization allows users to manipulate and explore data, which enhances understanding, improves engagement, and often leads to a quicker intuitive grasp of the data.

 IPyWidgets [@ipywidgets], a framework for bridging between the IPython kernel and HTML widgets within Jupyter, has been particularly influential for enabling